Tutorial Overview

 Why Set PATH Variables?

-Adding tools to your system PATH allows you to run them from any command prompt location.
+Adding tools to your system PATH allows you to run commands from any command prompt location.

 Steps to Configure